iikerm/sfml-snake/README.md

 ---

 # How to use the sfml++ 'compiler' in Ubuntu
+First of all, you will need to have the sfml library installed.
+This can be achieved by using:

+ `sudo apt install libsfml-dev`

 When you compile C++ code files that use any of the headers from the SFML library, you always need to include various dependencies, so to make this part a bit simpler to write, I made my own program that uses the g++ compiler